dhammon/zosi-hack/README.md

 rootfs-hi3520d: u-boot legacy uImage, hirootfs, Linux/ARM, Filesystem Image (any type) (Not compressed), 11648276 bytes, Tue Dec 22 03:26:43 2015, Load Address: 0x00000000, Entry Point: 0x00000000, Header CRC: 0x35576305, Data CRC: 0xA18D7037
 ```

-Next I unsuccessfully tried extracting the file system from the firmware file using `binwalk`.
+Next, I unsuccessfully tried extracting the file system from the firmware file using `binwalk`.
 Nonetheless, `binwalk` identified a header in the first 64 bytes and a jffs2 file system in the remaining of the byte range.

 ```bash
 daniel@daniel-desktop:/tmp$ binwalk -e rootfs-hi3520d